comboshreddies/instrument-gdb/README.md

 # A tool for instrumenting gdb execution for automated, selective and low overhead observation of debugged program #

-Gdb support python scripting, so here is simple example to instrument gdb for purpose that matched my needs example below were run on both arm64 and amd64 linux
+Gdb supports python scripting, so here is simple example to instrument gdb with pythoh for purpose that matched my needs.
+Example below were run on both arm64 and amd64 linux.

 I wanted to observe some part of execution, but not whole execution.
 Initially I did not have symbols or source code.
 I've decided that I will observe system call write (debuging with printf), and use gdb python to check syscall arguments.